Ryota7777777/Repo-for-study/README.md

-run_analysis.R is script for creating below three datasets:
+run_analysis.R is script for creating file - average.txt:
 =========================================

+- both test data table and train data table are created from the source dataset

+- merged the two dataset

-- 'mergedata.csv': Merged the training and the test sets, which extracts only the measurements on the mean and standard deviation
+- extracts particular data including the mean and standard deviation

-- 'averageSubject.csv': Created from above merged data with the average for each subject
+- the column for activity description is added

+- appropriate labels are added from the source file, features.txt

-- 'averageActivity.csv': Created from above merged data with the average for each activity
+- second independent data set, includes average of each activity and each subject, is created from above merge data set